mercul3s/mercedescoyle.com-jekyll/resume.md

 Details in [this]({% post_url 2016-09-25-building-a-1u-home-datacenter-hardware-and-os %}) blog post

 **Crabbot:** Slack bot for Otakorp
-queries an API for event dates and ticket registration count using Python
+Answers common questions such as event dates and ticket registration count using Python against a simple HTTP API

 **Lost and Found system:** Web App for tracking and returning items lost during Otakon’s annual convention Flask, MongoDB, and phonetic algorithms for search functionality